mrochon/ClaimsEncryption/README.md

 ## Deployment

-You can clone the provided code and deploy it into your own B2C tenant.
+You can clone the provided code and deploy it into your own Azure subscription and B2C tenant.

 I have published the REST functions as a multi-tenant AAD application so you should be able to consent it into your B2C tenant using the following OAuth2 request: